RakshithaKarnam24/To-Do-web-app/README.md

 ## 📄 License

-This project is developed for educational purposes as part of the **SkillCraft Technology Web Development Internship – Task 04**.
+This project is created for educational and internship purposes.

 ---